 Although avoidantly attached individuals generally reported positive outcomes in response to speaker nonverbal affection cues, one exception was in their reports of negative emotion.
 Speaker nonverbal affection was not associated with low listener negative emotion for all participants on average, and this pattern did not differ for individuals high in attachment avoidance.
-As such, speaker nonverbal affection was not associated with negative emotions for individuals either high or low in attachment avoidance (although levels of negative emotions were relatively low for all participants in our Samples).
+As such, speaker nonverbal affection was not associated with negative emotions for individuals either high or low in attachment avoidance (although levels of negative emotions were relatively low for all participants in our samples).
 Instead, speaker verbal affection was associated with low levels of negative emotions.
 Although high levels of speaker verbal affection were associated with low negative emotions on average, verbal affection did not fully buffer avoidantly attached individuals' negative emotions.
 However, we did not see evidence of verbal affection being (positively) associated with other desirable outcomes.

-Theoretical Mechanisms for Avoidant Responses to Nonverbal Affection Cues nonverbal affection may have been particularly beneficial for avoidant listeners because avoidantly attached individuals' interpersonal skepticism may require reliable signals of love to challenge their negative working models of others.
+Theoretical Mechanisms for Avoidant Responses to Nonverbal Affection Cues

+The reasons why avoidantly attached individuals responded most strongly to different affectionate cues may well be related to their negative working models of others.
+Speaker nonverbal affection may have been particularly beneficial for avoidant listeners because avoidantly attached individuals' interpersonal skepticism may require reliable signals of love to challenge these negative working models of others.
 That is, because individuals high in attachment avoidance believe that others are untrustworthy (Pistole, 1994), they may need sufficiently strong cues that others are reliable in order for them to let their guard down.
 Indeed, behavioral expressions are typically interpreted as the most trustworthy form of communication, particularly when there is an incongruence between behavioral and verbal messages (Gupta, 2013).
 As such, nonverbal affection may evoke positive reactions in avoidantly attached individuals because it is most likely to be a genuine signal of affection.
 Thus, nonverbal affection cues may be sufficiently strong to overcome avoidantly attached individuals' barriers and challenge their negative working models of others.